Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Methodology

-We first review Neural Process before introducing our model.
-Neural process ({NP}) \citep{garnelo2018neural} is a type of neural latent variable model that represents distributions over functions.
-It approximates a stochastic process by combining GP with deep learning.
-NP introduces a global latent variable $z$ to capture the stochasticity and learns the conditional distribution $p(x_{1:T}|\theta)$ by optimizing the evidence lower bound (ELBO):
+Neural Process ({NP}) \citep{garnelo2018neural} is a type of deep generative model that represents distributions over functions.
+It introduces a global latent variable $z$ to capture the stochasticity and learns the conditional distribution $p(x_{1:T}|\theta)$ by optimizing the evidence lower bound (ELBO):